 Information Requirement

-Provision of basic scheme information Within one month of the scheme
+Provision of basic scheme information to a Within one month of the scheme receiving

-to a prospective member receiving their job holder information.
-If
+prospective member their job holder information.
+If no such

-no such information has been received,
+information has been received, within two

-within two months of them joining the
+months of them joining the scheme.

-scheme.

 Provision of scheme's annual report Within two months of the request being

 received.

-Benefit statements for benefits other Within two months of the request being
+Benefit statements for benefits other than Within two months of the request being

-than Defined Contribution received.
+Defined Contribution received.

-Provision of summary funding Within a reasonable period (normally
+Provision of summary funding statements Within a reasonable period (normally three

-statements three months) after the last date on
+months) after the last date on which the

-which the scheme is legally required to
+scheme is legally required to obtain an

-obtain an actuarial valuation.
+actuarial valuation.

 Provision of information on death of a Within two months of the scheme being

 member notified of the death.

-Rights and options to be provided to Within 2 months after being notified by
+Rights and options to be provided to early Within 2 months after being notified by the

-early leavers the member or their employer that
+leavers member or their employer that active

-active membership has ceased.
+membership has ceased.